Sean-G-Han/tp/docs/DeveloperGuide.md

 ### Delete Client

-The `delc` command removes a client from WealthVault based on the specified index.
+The `delc` command deletes a client from WealthVault based on the specified index.

 The Class Diagram of a Client can be [seen in the diagram above](#model-component).